-Carvestone is designed for exterior application, boating very high compressive, flexural, and tensile strengths.
+Carvestone is designed for exterior application, boasting very high compressive, flexural, and tensile strengths.
 That’s why driveways applied more than ten years ago still look beautiful today.
 Carvestone, in fact, is one of the only overlay products on the market that can withstand vehicular weight at all—let alone for that length of time.
 While overlay materials can only be as strong as the substrates over which they are applied, you can be confident that Carvestone will be a reliable and long-lasting addition to your home.

 With a process and product this flexible it’s impossible to predict where your project will go.
 But here’s what we know: the beginning phase of any carvestone project will be spent on the most important step for any overlay—preparing your existing surface to bond strongly to our new surface.
 From that point forward your experience becomes entirely yours, as our craftsmen apply every subsequent layer by hand to accommodate your desires and your hardscape’s demands.
 A sampleboard will be produced to your specifications and approved before the application of color to your project, ensuring your satisfaction with the final color scheme.
 A rigorous process of hand-texturing, carving, coloring, and grouting will ensure we achieve the most realistic look possible while drawing in the character of the objects, materials, colors, and textures in your surroundings.
 Small site-specific details like expansion joints, cracks, height variations and the sealing process will be discussed and handled on site during pre- and post-job walkthroughs with our foremen and project managers, and you can be sure at every step our artisans and their supervisors have the expertise to address them in the most structurally and aesthetically sound methods available.